 “Uh, right… do you know when they’ll open?”

 Still playing the clueless visitor, she thanked them and walked away.
 The neurological damage the men had mentioned still bothered her.
 What else could have happened?
 Had the workers been exposed to other crystals on their way back?
 It could be.
-Crystals could be forming underground on the long-reaching roots of behemoths at any time.
+Crystals could be forming underground, on the long-reaching roots of behemoths at any time.
 But still…

-Rosario walked towards the castle, realizing too late she had underestimated the distance, and ended up running the last two blocks uphill until she reached the road that led to the drawbridge in front of the castle gate.
-The houses in that neighborhood seemed to be occupied by stores and offices of different kind, according to the signs hanging above the entrances; a tailor, a lawyer, a dentist.
+Rosario walked towards the castle, realizing too late she had underestimated the distance, and ended up running the last three blocks uphill until she reached the road that led to the drawbridge in front of the castle gate.
+The houses in that neighborhood seemed to be occupied by stores and offices of different kinds, according to the signs hanging above the entrances; a tailor, a lawyer, and a dentist.
 Rosario made a mental note to look for a doctor, as she had promised Stefan she would do.

 “Excuse me?
 Ma’am?” said a young man with a sleepy face.
 “You’re with the two smiths who came a moment ago, right?
 I already let them in.”